nexageapps/AI/README.md

 - 🌟 **Enjoying the content?** Star the repo and share with friends!

 **Let's learn together!** The best way to learn is to teach, and the best way to grow is to help others grow.

+## License

+If you have a preferred license, add a LICENSE file to the repository.
+If none is present, consider using a permissive license such as MIT.

 ## 👨‍🎓 Author